Coding a secure login system using php and mysql

 If the email entered is not valid, we will again return an error and the function will stop here.

-Next we are going to search in the database and the users table if the email that the user entered already exists.
-We always check the database because there can not be two users having the same email.
+Next, we will search the database and the 'users' table to determine if the entered email already exists.
+This check is crucial, as there cannot be two users with the same email address.

 $stmt = $mysqli->prepare("SELECT email FROM users WHERE email = ?");